Callee84/Cabins/TESTING.md

 ### **Bugs and Fixes**

 - I had some issues with the authentications when implementing the guestbook / review.
 Due to having the delete modal on the /guestbook, that caused ducplication error in the validation.
 In effort to fix this I ran into some issues with the error "NoReverseMatch".
-I had some probelm with this but with the help of * from Tutor Assistance it worked out at last.
+I had some probelm with this but with the help of Oisin from Tutor Assistance who pointed out to me that I should try using `object` to refer to the specified post and not `post.pk`.
+This fixed the problem with the "NoReverseMatch".

 - The split image was a bit of a hassle when it came to the responsive side of things.
 But using Chrome Dev Tools I was able to find the element and fix this with CSS.

--
+- Late in the project a bug with the `make inquiry` button on the cabins pages stoped working on mobile divices.

 [Back to README](https://github.com/Callee84/Cabins#readme)